Why It Works

 - A squeeze of lemon juice brightens bland fruit.

-- Subtle use of aromatics like vanilla and rose mimic the dimension of aromatic summer fruit.
+- Subtle use of aromatics like vanilla and rose water mimics the fragrant depth of ripe summer fruit.

 32 ounces whole strawberries, washed and drained (about 7 cups; 910g)